AI Physics Review logo AI Physics Review banner

 A detailed explanation of the research environment that motivated the creation of AI Physics Review is available in the project article: Leveling the Playing Field in Theoretical Research.

 The Review does not evaluate scientific correctness, theoretical importance, institutional affiliation, citation counts, or author reputation.
 Instead, it examines the structural presentation of a manuscript: how clearly the problem is defined, how assumptions are stated, how equations are constructed, and how the logical structure of the work unfolds.
-Instead, it examines the structural presentation of a manuscript as a formal analytical instrument: how clearly the problem is defined, how assumptions are stated, how equations are constructed, and how the logical structure of the work unfolds.

 AI-assisted analysis is used only to generate structured summaries and to evaluate formal manuscript structure under the fixed MEALS protocol.